fang150/fang150.github.io/_pages/about.md

 News
 ======
+* Honored to serve as a reviewer of [Frontiers in Medicine]([[https://icml.cc/](https://neurips.cc/](https://www.frontiersin.org/journals/medicine)) , June, 2024.
+* Thrilled to be selected as the final winner (selected from 234 teams out of 22 countries) at THE IES INTERNATIONAL HACKATHON at Amazon, May, 2024.
+* Grateful to be a poster judge at [AMERICAN CAUSAL INFERENCE CONFERENCE (ACIC)]([https://sci-info.org/annual-meeting/) , May, 2024.
+* Happy to serve as a reviewer at Amazon Machine Learning Conference (AMLC), May, 2024.
+* Happy to serve as a reviewer at [Neurips]([https://icml.cc/](https://neurips.cc/).
+May, 2024.
+* One Paper Submitted to Amazon Machine Learning Conference (AMLC), May, 2024.
 * Happy to serve as a reviewer at [ICML](https://icml.cc/).
 Jan, 2024.
 * [Paper]([https://nips.cc/](https://www.sciencedirect.com/science/article/pii/S2589004224000403)) accepted to ACM BCB (Jul '23).
 Published in [Cell iScience]([https://icml.cc/](https://www.sciencedirect.com/journal/iscience)).
 Jan, 2024.
 * Applied Scientist at Amazon, Dec, 2023.